Processing math: 100%

 4. Select "Add Trendline" or "Format Trendline"

 5. Check on the "Display Equation on Graph."
-The slope is $b$ and the y-intercept is $a$.
+The slope is b and the y-intercept is a.

 No comments: